Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/synth_and_analysis.md

 3. Click **OK**.

    After the simulation completes, the tool displays the `dct_csim.log` file with the results of simulation, and also displays the Pre-synthesis Control Flow graph.
-The log file does not display information other that the test passed.
-That is always a good sign.
+The log file displays print statements from the executed testbench, and information that the test passed.

    The Control Flow graph, as shown in the following figure, offers some insight into the control structure of your code.
 Take a look at to see how Vitis HLS understands your code.
    >**NOTE**: Control structure here refers to the branches in your code caused by various kinds of loops and conditional statements like `if` and `switch` statements.